mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 14 AP
+## 14 Accounts Payable

-This chapter introduces managing vendors and accounts payable, including how to track money owed to vendors through the vendor balance detail report.
+Manage vendors and accounts payable, how to track money owed to vendors through the vendor balance detail report.

 1. Understand that accounts payable represents the total money owed to all vendors.
 2. Access the Vendor Balance Detail report by navigating to `Reports > All Reports > Manage Accounts Payable > Vendor Balance Detail`